To,

 (a) Board of Directors

-The Board of Directors of the Company is led by the Executive Chairman and comprises ten other Directors as on 31st March, 20241, including two Whole Time Directors and seven Independent Directors which includes two Women Directors and one Non-Executive Director (Other than Independent Directors).
+The Board of Directors of the Company is led by the Executive Chairman and comprises seven other Directors as on 31st March, 20251, including one Whole Time Director and five Independent Directors which includes two Women Directors and one Non-Executive Director (Other than Independent Directors).

-Samir Mehta (holding DIN 00061903) has been re-appointed by the Board of Directors in its meeting held on 24th May, 2024 as Executive Chairman of the Company for the period of 5 years with effect from 01st April, 2025, subject to approval of the Members.
+Reappointment of Samir Mehta (holding DIN: 00061903) as Executive Chairman of the Company for the period of 5 (five) years effective from 01st April, 2025.

 (b) Meetings of Board of Directors

 Regular meetings of the Board are held to review performance of the Company, to discuss and decide on various business strategies, policies and other issues.
 A calendar of Board / Committee meetings for the year is prepared and circulated to the Directors well in advance to enable them to plan their schedule for effective participation in the meetings.
-During the year, five meetings of the Board of Directors were convened and held on 02nd May, 2023, 30th May, 2023, 07th August, 2023, 23rd October, 2023 and 02nd February, 2024.
+During the year, six meetings of the Board of Directors were convened and held on 23rd April, 2024, 24th May, 2024, 10th June, 2024, 23rd July, 2024, 25th October, 2024 and 24th January, 2025.
 The intervening gap between two consecutive meetings was not more than one hundred and twenty days.
 Detailed information on the meetings of the Board is included in the Corporate Governance Report which forms part of the Annual Report.

 (c) Audit Committee

-2 Haigreve Khaitan ceased to be Member of the Committee due to completion of his term on the Board on 31st March, 2024.
+2. Dr. Maurice Chagnaud ceased to be Member of the Committee due to completion of his term on the Board on 10th May, 2025.

 During the year, the Board has accepted all the recommendations made by the Audit Committee.